Dskobra/geinstall/README.md

 # geinstall

-Bits and pieces of code I didn't want to trash.
+Experimental area for code I'm playing with.
+Don't expect it to work. :P